Revisiting Bayesian Optimization in the light of the COCO benchmark: Basics of Bayesian optimization

 The current GP represents the beliefs about the true function posterior to the observed data.
 The definition of the next iterate from the current GP involves the maximization of an acquisition criterion $a(x;Y^t)$, cf. Equation~(\ref{eq:maxAcquisition}).
 A wide variety of acquisition criteria exist (see \cite{shahriari2015taking,picheny2013benchmark}).
 They all make a tradeoff between the intensification of the search in already known good regions of the search space and the exploration of new regions.
 In this article, only the celebrated Expected Improvement criterion (EI) \cite{jones1998efficient} is considered,

-where \fmin is the best observed true function.
+where \fmin is the best observed true function, and $\phi$ and $\Phi$ denote respectively the probability and cumulative density functions of the standard Gaussian distribution.
 When the acquisition criterion is the Expected Improvement, the BO algorithm is called EGO for Efficient Global Optimization.
 Once the GP mean and covariance is learnt, calculating $EI^t$ is relatively inexpensive as it does not imply any call to the true (expensive) function.
 However, $EI^t$ is a multimodal criterion, so solving Problem~(\ref{eq:maxAcquisition}) requires a global optimization algorithm.
 This is further discussed in Section~\ref{sec:acqfuncoptim}.

 A BO algorithm classically stops when the budget, i.e., the maximum number of true function evaluations, is exhausted.
 Other stopping criteria (not considered here) are possible, for example a lower bound on the Expected Improvement or a maximum number of function evaluations without progress.
 In the implementation discussed in this article, stopping also occurs after repeated iteration failures (either at the GP building or the acquisition maximization steps), cf. Section~\ref{sec:implementation}.